What do I have to do?

 STAR is not mandatory, and annual raises and Dean’s Merit raises are not tied to STAR participation.
 In any year in which the UA Board of Trustees approves funding for raises, staff members in the College of Arts and Sciences may receive (1) department raises, which are given according to guidelines set by staff members’ specific departments; (2) Dean’s Merit raises, which are awarded by the dean, based on supervisors’ recommendations, to up to 40 percent of each department’s staff; and/or (3) the STAR Incentive.
 The amount given to those who complete the STAR program requirements is dependent on allocation of University funding and board of trustees approval.

-Please provide staff members with a copy of the downloadable STAR informational flyer (PDF) or refer them to this website if they have further questions.
+Please refer staff members to this website if they have further questions.

 What kinds of activities should I approve/deny?